 Our Doctors Are Commonly Asked – Who Should Freeze Eggs?

-Women are interested in freezing eggs for many reasons.
+Women may freeze eggs for many reasons.

 A second group of women who decide to freeze eggs are those who want to delay starting their family.